-4.1.5 If R is a finite local ring, but not a local algebra (e.g. $R = \mathbb{Z}4$), then the divisible designs which arise from $\mathbb{P}(R)$ seem to be unknown.
+4.1.5.
+If R is a finite local ring, but not a local algebra (e.g. $R = \mathbb{Z}4$ ), then the divisible designs which arise from $\mathbb{P}(R)$ seem to be unknown.
 We therefore have to exclude them from our discussion in the next section.

-It would be interesting learn more about the DDs which are based upon the projective line over such a ring.
+It would be interesting learn more about the DDs which are based upon the projective line over such a ring, for example the projective line over a Galois ring [127].
 However, it seems to the author as if there would not exist a "natural" choice for a base block.